geekyfox/scheming/leanpub/chapter_3.md

 Moreover, even though they behave differently, it's not that *that dissimilar* either. `+` and `cons` are simply functions that accept *values* of `foo` and `bar` and do something with them.
 Whereas `if` is also simply a function, except that instead of values of its' arguments it accepts *a chunk of code verbatim.*

-Let me reiterate: a syntax construct is merely a *data-manipulation function* that happens to have *program's code as the data that it manipulates.* Oh,  and *code as data* is not some runtime introspection shamanistic voodoo, it's just normal lists and symbols and what have you.
+Let me reiterate: a syntax construct is merely a *data manipulation function* that happens to have *program's code as the data that it manipulates.* Oh,  and *code as data* is not some runtime introspection shamanistic voodoo, it's just normal lists and symbols and what have you.

-And all of that is facilitated by having the same notation of data and code.
+And all of that is enabled by using the same notation for data and for code.
 That's why parentheses are so cool.

 So, with explanation above in mind, pretty much all this function does is: it evaluates the first item of the S-expression, and if it happens to be an "I want code as is" function, then it's fed code as is, and otherwise it is treated as an "I want values of the arguments" function instead.
 That's it.